Totalus/object-storage-client/Readme.md

 ## CLI usage

-The library can also be used as a CLI tool to interact with your storage backend.
+The library can also be used as a CLI to interact with your storage backend.

 Quick usage example:
 ```bash